Table of contents

 Prepare a style guide for your online channels

 Consistency is one of the keys to a successful online presence.
 That statement is true on almost everything you do to build your online presence — starting with regular posts to end with visuals.

-The lack of consistency in your online endeavours might be the first challenge you encounter while building your online presence, especially if you pass the responsibilities to another employee.
+The lack of consistency in your online business endeavours might be the first challenge you encounter while building your digital presence, especially if you pass the responsibilities to another employee.